oracc/oracc-search-front-end/README.md

 ## Deployment

-Angular has guides for deploying across many hosting solutions, including the approaches we take below for staging and production.
-Please see [here](https://angular.io/guide/deployment) for more information.

-We currently deploy the application in two locations: GitHub pages for the staging version and the Oracc build server for the production version.
-GitHub pages offers a very quick and convenient approach to deploying the staging version of the application for testing out new features.
-The production deployment involves more steps.

-Both deployment strategies are described below.

----

-## Deploy to GH-pages (for staging)

-Make sure that the project has first been initialised through Git and linked to your remote repository.
-See the [documentation for the package we use](https://www.npmjs.com/package/angular-cli-ghpages) for more information.

-From the main project directory run: `npm run gh-pages-deploy`

-This will run the `gh-pages-deploy` script defined in `package.json`.
-It will build the project using the `github-pages` build target defined in `angular.json`.
-This sets a custom `baseHref` property (which is the name of your github repo) and also sets the custom environment variables.

-The project will automatically be deployed to [github-pages](https://oracc.github.io/oracc-search-front-end).

-## Deploy to the build-oracc or oracc.museum server or (for production)

 The application is currently deployed for production to the Oracc build server (more details [here](https://github.com/oracc/website/wiki/ORACC-Server)) which runs on Ubuntu and exposes an Apache web server.
 Ask a senior team member or Steve Tinney to get access to this server.

 ### Build the assets